 Although Atlanta is landlocked, some of the country's most beautiful mountain communities are less than two hours from the city—and they have cabins for rent.
 Whether you're seeking a tiny treehouse for a romantic getaway or a mountain mansion for a family hoedown, there's an Atlanta-area cabin with your name on it.

 What we love about the Blue Ridge Mountains (a province of the Appalachian mountains) is the region's eclectic charm.
-Decidedly unpretentious, it has a funky little downtown with a handful of shops and restaurants.
+Decidedly unpretentious, the town of Blue Ridge, Ga., has a funky little downtown with a handful of shops and restaurants.
 The cedar wood A-frame cabins for rent reflect this laidback, come-as-you-are attitude.
 A lot of the construction went down in the 1970s and 80s, giving the architecture more of a modern mountain vibe.
 Some cabins are afforded beautiful views of—and access to—Lake Blue Ridge via expansive walls of windows and wraparound porches.

 Just slightly east of Blue Ridge is Helen, Ga., which was transformed into an Alpine village in the late '60s.
 Helen is another great place to rent a mountain cabin.
 Sitting on the Chattahoochee River, the tiny town looks like a movie set with its ornate woodwork, candy shops and authentic pubs.
 Rent a miniature chalet/cabin and have some cocoa by the fire.
 Better yet, head up during Oktoberfest (the town's busiest time of year) and yodel off the balcony.